Curriculum Filter Results

 Flooded!
 Using data to understand a changing Lake Superior

 Did you wake up in July of 2016 during a thunderstorm and the next morning see images of flooded Wisconsin rivers in the news?
 Floods like these could have a big impact on the Lake Superior of the future.
 Take a look at play-by-play data from the National Oceanic and Atmospheric Administration, National Park Service and US Geological Survey to help you and your students make sense of big picture impacts to our watershed and our communities.
+The Curriculum download is a PDF of the lesson plan.
+The Supporting File is a PDF containing the data packets, prediction tables, and associated student worksheets.

 Details